 - The angle of the nozzle should be perpendicular to the receiving surface (i.e., as close to 90 degrees as possible)

 - Spraying should be carried out in such a way as to minimize the risk of loose blocks falling and the concrete sagging or dropping – any loose block hanging in mesh reinforcement must be removed

 - Pre-fill all over-breaks and weak zones, such as fissures, faults, and gravel zones in weaker ground

-- Begin spraying on the walls from the bottom up, moving from both sides to the tunnel crown to from an arch.
+- Begin spraying on the walls from the bottom up, moving from both sides to the tunnel crown to form an arch.

 - If more than one layer of sprayed concrete is required, apply only when the previous layer can support it – allow previous layers to harden slightly to prevent separation and minimize the risk of falling concrete

-- Use fiber-reinforced sprayed concrete for hard rock rather than mesh.
-Fiber-reinforced concrete is generally a much faster and cost-effective method because it follows the contours of the excavation and consumes less material.
+- Use fibre-reinforced sprayed concrete for hard rock rather than mesh.
+Fibre-reinforced concrete is generally a much faster and cost-effective method because it follows the contours of the excavation and consumes less material.